PuddlesPenguin/AutoLocate/README.md

 - **Python**: 3.8+ recommended.
 - **Core packages**: `Pillow`, `numpy`, `scipy`, `geopy`, `matplotlib`, `xyzservices`, `shapely`, `geopandas`, `pyproj`, `contextily`, `cartopy` (used in `Geometric-and-Naive.py`).
 - On Windows, installing `geopandas`, `cartopy` and `contextily` is easiest via conda.
 See "Installation" below.
-# AutoLocate

-This README focuses on what each file in the repository does, what inputs the scripts expect, and what outputs they produce.
-Minimal setup notes are at the end.

 Note: the interactive menu/interface used by the perceptual-descent scripts (the prompt where you press `1` to generate a map or `2` to run prediction) is printed to standard output.
 When the repository helper runs the scripts it often redirects stdout to `dot_center_results.txt`, so you may find the menu and runtime logs recorded in that file.